 Apple Pro Training

-Whether you’re a beginner or a seasoned professional, you can expand your skills at an Apple Pro Training center.
-These centers meet Apple’s highest standards for facilities, instructors, course delivery, and infrastructure.
+Whether you’re a beginner or a seasoned professional, you can expand your skills at an Apple Pro Training centre.
+These centres meet Apple’s highest standards for facilities, instructors, course delivery and infrastructure.

 Apple Certified Pros